hyperledger-solang/solang/docs/installing.rst

 Solang needs a build of
 `llvm with some extra patches <https://github.com/solana-labs/llvm-project/>`_.
+These patches make it possible to generate code for Solana, and fixes some concurrency issues in the lld linker.

-You can either download the pre-built binaries from `github <https://github.com/hyperledger-labs/solang/releases/tag/v0.1.8>`_ or build your own from source.
+You can either download the pre-built libraries from `github <https://github.com/hyperledger-labs/solang/releases/tag/v0.1.8>`_ or build your own from source.
 After that, you need to add the `bin` directory to your path, so that the build system of Solang can find the correct version of llvm to use.